This Term’s Curriculum

 Key Stage 4 Physical Education accounts for two hours of each pupil’s timetable.
-P Students are given a choice of the activity that they would like to take part in for that term.
+PE pupils are given a choice of the activity that they would like to take part in for that term.

 During this year the sports which are on offer are: